 Restaurant Marrakesh Menu

 My classic go-to at any sit down restaurant is to order a hot tea.
 Strange you may think for Florida, but those restaurants get pretty freezing when you’re used to the 90 degree weather outside, so a hot tea always works for me and as the Chinese say, it preps your body for digestion, so I go with it.
 It’s also a sort of measurement I use when it comes to restaurants at Disney.
-Sometimes I’ll get a pot of hot water and a selection of teas, sometimes I’ll get a cup with a teabag, sometimes I’ll have the best tea service ever , like at Sanaa.
+Sometimes I’ll get a pot of hot water and a selection of teas, sometimes I’ll get a cup with a teabag, sometimes I’ll have the best tea service ever, like at Sanaa.
+And we happily pay for high tea at the Grand Floridan.
 At Restaurant Marrakesh they only had green mint tea.
-It came hot, already brewed, in a clear tall glass and they refilled it the whole time.
+Culturally appropriate, it came hot, already brewed, in a clear tall glass and they refilled it the whole time.
 Not amazing, but know you can request the same if you so choose.

 Our meal started with bread and butter.
 We love the idea of food we don’t really know if we’re paying for just happily showing up at our table when we arrive.
 This is a major plus mainly because if we have a late reservation we can delay inhaling our food with this smaller portion appetizer.